 The Latino Workers Project Update

 Fifteen years ago, the Interfaith Coalition for Worker Justice initiated the Latino Workers Project (LWP) to study the rapidly growing Latino population in Dane County and address challenges faced by low-income Latino immigrants.
 The LWP released Can’t Afford to Lose a Bad Job, which documented the socio-economic and labor conditions of the Latino community and provided recommendations to address pressing issues.
 Latinos faced unique challenges because of issues of immigration status, racism, lack of knowledge/comfort navigating public agencies & limited English proficiency.
 The WRC was founded as a recommendation of the LWP with seed money from the Madison Community Foundation.
 We have just launched a new portal for fortnite gamers to help them educate regarding the scams running online.
-Hence we have created free v bucks generator no human verification portal.
+Hence we have created free v bucks portal.
 Where all gamers can access latest fortnite tips and tricks and learn what is legal and what is not.
 We also have guide on how to get free v bucks check that out too.